semaphoreci/docs/docs/essentials/using-private-dependencies.md

 That's all there is to it.
 You can use the approach to add more deploy keys to the `private-repo` secret to cover more projects and reuse the secret across other projects.

-## Using private Ruby gems

-If project's dependencies are hosted on Github, you can enable Semaphore to fetch repositories with these steps:

-- Create a [machine user][machine-user] with access to repositories.
-- Create a new SSH key pair for the purpose of automation.
-- Add the private SSH key to the project as a secret.
-- Add the public SSH key to the user settings for the machine user.

 [secrets]: https://docs.semaphoreci.com/guided-tour/environment-variables-and-secrets/#storing-files-in-secrets
 [deploy keys]: https://developer.github.com/v3/guides/managing-deploy-keys/